-LI homecoming kings/queens: Where are they now?
+LI homecoming kings and queens: See them then and now

 Tammy Baiko then(Credit: Wantagh Public Library)

 Tammy Baiko was popular among several cliques during her time at Wantagh High School.
 As captain of the swim team, a member of drama club, senior class vice president, and a musician in both jazz band and vocal jazz, she believes the votes from her friends in all of these groups led to her victory.
 "We joked that all the other chicks lost because they split the vote amongst themselves," she says with a laugh.
 Baiko earned the royal title in 1997 alongside Frank Mauro, whom she had known since nursery school.
 She said that her boyfriend at the time -- a long-haired, heavy metal guitar player -- was late to the ceremony.
-He walked across the football field to her and asked, "So, what happened?"
+She walked across the football field to him and he asked, "So, what happened?"
 She recalled, "I was wearing the crown and holding the trophy and I was like, 'I won!'"

 Tammy Baiko now(Credit: Courtesy of Tammy Baiko)